-He is a member of the Royal Society of South Africa (from 24 October 2012 (MRSSAf) and was elected to the Institute of Directors of South Africa (M.Inst.
+He was a member of the Royal Society of South Africa (from 24 October 2012 (MRSSAf) and was elected to the Institute of Directors of South Africa (M.Inst.
 D) from 24 August 2012.

 His books include “Indian workers and trades unions in Natal, 1930-1950” (1985, co-author); “(D) urban Vortex” (2002, co-editor); “Blacks in Whites: A Century of Cricket Struggles in KwaZulu-Natal” (2003, co-author); and “The Development Decade? economic and social change in South Africa, 1994-2004 (2006).
 His edited book ‘The Political Economy of Africa” (Routledge, London) was released in April 2010.
 His book-length and edited manuscript entitled “Capitalism of a special type?
 South African capitalism before and after 1994”, was published as a special double issue of the accredited journal Transformation 81/2 (2013).
-He served on the editorial Advisory Board of the leading journal World Development for over a decade, until his term ended in 2013, and he still serves on the editorial advisory boards of The Journal of Contemporary African Studies, and Transformation.
+He served on the editorial Advisory Board of the leading journal World Development for over a decade, until his term ended in 2013.